 Tax Treatment of Distributions to Beneficiaries.
 In general, distributions from this IRA to your beneficiary are included in your beneficiary's gross income and treated as ordinary income tax for the year in which the funds are distributed.
 If you have made nondeductible contributions to any of your Traditional, Traditional SEP, or Traditional SIMPLE IRAs, a portion of each distribution is nontaxable.
-The nontaxable amount is the pro rata portion of the distribution and the state of the state the distribution based on your remaining nondeductible contributions and the total value of all your Traditional, Traditional SEP, and Traditional SIMPLE IRAs.
+The nontaxable amount is the pro rata portion of the distribution is nontaxable.
+The nontaxable amount is the pro rata portion of the distribution is nontaxable.
+The nontaxable amount is the pro rata portion of the distribution based on your remaining nondeductible contributions and the total value of all your Traditional, Traditional SIMPLE IRAs.
 For assistance in determining the nontaxable portion, your beneficiary should consult their tax advisor, instructions to IRS Forms 1040 and 8606, and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
-Distributions withdrawn by your beneficiary from the Inherited IRA are not subject to the early distribution penalty tax.
+Distributions withdrawn by your beneficiary from the Inherited

+IRA are not subject to the early distribution penalty tax.
 Beneficiary Distribution Requirements.
 If you die on or after January 1, 2020, how quickly the assets must be withdrawn from this IRA by your beneficiary depends on the beneficiary type (i.e., an eligible designated beneficiary, noneligible designated beneficiary, a nonperson beneficiary, or a trust beneficiary), and the timing of your death (i.e., before, or on or after your required beginning date).